 Linking back to pages on your website through your social media is one of the easiest ways to create backlinks which can boost your SEO efforts immensely.

 It can be slightly addictive to check on the rankings of your website and content on a regular basis, however, this can be counterproductive.
 It is a better use of your time to focus on creating more content and thinking of other ways to increase your traffic.
 As long as you are actively and regularly undertaking SEO work, your efforts will start to pay off, but monitoring the results too often can be demoralising and time-consuming.

 Try using rank tracking software such as SEM Rush, Ubersuggest, Moz instead of doing manual searches on Google.
 They are all great tools and can some you huge amounts of time.

 Hire an SEO agency

 Whilst it is certainly not a requirement to hire an agency to undertake SEO work, you may not have the time to do so.
-An SEO agency can not only help on the tasks that you currently don’t have time to do, they can also create an extensive plan of SEO services that will be spread over months to help you understand what will be happening on a month-by-month basis.
-The agency will be able to undertake all the keyword research for you, help create the content and most importantly keep an eye on your rankings, leaving you to do what you do best- running your business and dealing with the leads that will start coming in.
+An SEO agency, such as DBS Digital, can not only help with the tasks that you currently don’t have time to do, but they can also create an extensive plan of SEO services that will be spread over months to help you understand what will be happening on a month-by-month basis.
+The agency will be able to undertake all the keyword research for you, help create the content, and most importantly keep an eye on your rankings, leaving you to do what you do best- running your business and dealing with the leads that will start coming in.